openanalytics/shinyproxy-operator/docs/prometheus.md

 monitoring with ShinyProxy in a [regular deployment](https://shinyproxy.io/documentation/usage-statistics/#micrometer).

-Because the operator is meant to dynamically create ShinyProxy servers, it does not suffice to configure static list of ShinyProxy servers in Prometheus.
+Because the operator is meant to dynamically create ShinyProxy servers, it does not suffice to configure a static list of ShinyProxy servers in Prometheus.
-Fortunately, Prometheus has the concept of [Service Discover](https://prometheus.io/docs/prometheus/latest/configuration/configuration/), which allows Prometheus to automatically *discover* ShinyProxy servers.
+Fortunately, Prometheus has the concept of [Service Discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/), which allows Prometheus to automatically *discover* ShinyProxy servers.
 We assume here that Prometheus is running in the same Kubernetes cluster as the ShinyProxy operator.

-What follows is an example configuration of Prometheus:
+Example Prometheus configuration:

 ```yaml
 scrape_configs: